MysticalRobot/dotfiles/README.md

 # dotfiles

-configurations for the some of the applications i use in my macOS setup. \
+configurations for some of the applications i use in my macOS setup. \
 currently, everything with a gui of its own is using the gruvbox theme